 Go with a Company that Has Stocked Up – It’ll Save You Money

-Companies that have taken the necessary precautions will not be hit nearly as hard as those that didn’t, and so their prices will stay relatively the same for a longer duration of time.
+Companies that have taken the necessary precautions will not get hit as hard as those that didn’t.
+As a result, their prices will stay the same for a longer duration of time.
 It isn’t too late for individuals interested in getting solar to invest in their own solar arrays.

 Utah Utility Solar Vs. Residential Solar Impact